1999 NRL Grand Final: Match details

 St. George Illawarra were up 14–0 at half time, with a converted try and penalty goal to Craig Fitzgibbon, and a converted try to Nathan Blacklock.
 However, an Anthony Mundine knock-on over the try line early in the second half proved to be a major turning point in the match, with Melbourne running in tries through Tony Martin and Ben Roarty and winger Craig Smith kicking two penalty goals.
 An unconverted try to Dragons captain Paul McGregor couldn't stem Melbourne's momentum, with Craig Smith kicking the Storm to within four points of the Dragons at 18–14.

 In the 77th minute the Storm forced the Dragons to a goal line dropout.
 Melbourne's halfback Brett Kimmorley then bombed to Craig Smith's wing.
 Dragons Jamie Ainscough, anticipating a Melbourne try, caught Smith in a head-high tackle over the try-line, resulting in Smith being knocked unconscious and, in the process of falling to the ground, Smith knocking on.
 Referee Bill Harrigan requested video referee Chris Ward adjudicate on the decision.
 The Melbourne Storm were granted a penalty try, drawing them level with the Dragons.
 Being a penalty try, the subsequent conversion was taken from directly in front of the posts.
 Matt Geyer was successful in the conversion and the Storm, for the first time in the match, pulled ahead of the Dragons and took out their first grand final 20–18.

 The Melbourne side thus became the quickest expansion team to win a premiership, eclipsing the Canterbury side who won the 1938 premiership in just their fourth season.
 It was the last game of champion prop and captain Glenn Lazarus, who retired after a remarkable fifth grand final victory (having won premierships with the Canberra Raiders in 1989 and 1990 and with the Brisbane Broncos in 1992 and 1993).

 For traditional St. George fans the loss was hard to take.
 The club were unsuccessful in their four previous visits to the grand final (1985, 1992, 1993 and 1996) and had not won a premiership since 1979.
 It would not be until 2010 that they would return to another Grand Final, in which it would win its first premiership as a joint-venture.

-The grand final attracted a television viewership of over 600,000 in Melbourne, a traditional Australian Rules football stronghold.
+The grand final attracted a peak television viewership of over 600,000 in Melbourne, a traditional Australian Rules football stronghold.

+Across Australia according to AC Nielsen figures, the match was watched by 2,440,500 viewers on television, an increase of 34% from the previous year.

 Melbourne's 14-point comeback set the record for the largest successful comeback in Grand Final history, until it was surpassed by Penrith's comeback in the 2023 NRL Grand Final.